Shihani/salon-management-system-1/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.2.

+# Description

+Salon Mangement Booking system is providing basic functionality such as manage appointment, customer, staff, service etc.
+This repository is front end of Salon Booking System using Angular 6.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.